NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 ### NLog GelfTarget and GelfLayout

-The NLog.Targets.NetworkTarget nuget-package also includes support for the Graylog Extended Log Format (GELF).
+The [NLog.Targets.Network](https://www.nuget.org/packages/NLog.Targets.Network) nuget-package also includes support for the Graylog Extended Log Format (GELF).

 The `GelfTarget` extends the standard `NetworkTarget` with the new `GelfLayout`.